dominicfallows/df-multichannel-app/packages/shared/content/markdown/posts/blog/hi-folks/index.md

 title: "New Beginnings"
 created: "2019-01-06T10:00:00.000Z"
 updated: "2019-01-06T10:00:00.000Z"
-type: "post"
-taxonomy: [
+taxonomy:
-  "mobile",
+  - "mobile"
-  "work-life-balance"
+  - "work-life-balance"
-]
 ---

 Far far away, behind the word mountains, far from the countries Vokalia and